 Am I fooling myself every time I write about optimism and joy?
 I do not think so.

 Festivals offer the respite we need to remember our capacity for optimism.
 The festive allows us to forget about fear, for a while.
 Forgetting fear should help us recharge and take perspective, with greater empathy and a more lucid mind.
-We need this to face the news headlines and relentless social media feeds.
+We need this to face the relentless stream of news headlines and social media feeds taking over our screens day after day.

-I’d say: get out to the street and be thankful for any festival still going out there.
+Get out to the street and be thankful for any festival still going out there.
 Smile and laugh with strangers for a while.
 Listen to them, puzzle over anything joyful on show, and applaud it.
-Then go back to digesting information, being less fearful and more determined to make sustainable, constructive and hopeful choices.
+Recharge in public spaces, in the company of strangers you feel safe with.
+You can then go back to digesting the never ending flow of digital information taking over your individual devices; and you may dare be less fearful and more determined to make sustainable, constructive and hopeful choices.